diriho/Healthcare-bias-revealed-/README.md

-# Healthcare-bias-revealed-
+# Healthcare-bias-revealed

-Analyzes U.S. health insurance disparities across races from 2019–2023.
-Visualizes trends using static plots and animations, comparing raw counts vs percentages.
-Highlights how population size can hide inequalities.
-Includes full Python code for data processing.
+Health Insurance Inequality Visualization is a data science project analyzing health coverage disparities across racial and ethnic groups in the United States from 2019 to 2023.
+Using public datasets, the project creates both static visualizations and dynamic animations to reveal evolving trends in insurance access over time.
+It highlights key differences between using absolute numbers and percentages, offering insights into how population size can mask inequalities.
+The repository includes Python scripts for data preprocessing, visualization, and animation generation.